bobbytonylowe/Recipe_generator/README.md

-# Recipe Generator
+# Food waste reduction recipe generator model
-Generating recipes based off what food you have in
+o	Proprietary code using Python’s streamlit to create an interactive web application, that helps to eliminate food waste by suggesting recipes based off what ingredients you already have at home.
+The model uses a machine learning algorithm to classify what cuisine each recipe is and lets users specify dietary requirements, allergies and preferred cuisine